 Advanced skiers and snowboarders will relish Chamonix's challenging pistes.
 Known for its steep and demanding slopes, such as the infamous Vallée Blanche and the Grands Montets area, Chamonix offers high-altitude thrills that test even the most seasoned enthusiasts.

 Chamonix is a paradise for freeriders, thanks to the Aiguille du Midi and Grands Montets cable cars that whisk adventurers to off-piste powder on glaciers, surrounded by mesmerizing views of crevasses, ice falls, and cliffs.
-The pièce de résistance is the 22 km Vallée Blanche run, an unmarked and untamed journey from the Aiguille du Midi (3,812m), offering panoramic views of the French, Swiss, and Italian Alps.
+The pièce de résistance is the 22 km (13.6 mi) Vallée Blanche run, an unmarked and untamed journey from the Aiguille du Midi (3,812 m/12,506 ft), offering panoramic views of the French, Swiss, and Italian Alps.

 Chamonix has increasingly become a hub for snowboarding, featuring natural gullies and half-pipes, complemented by emerging snowparks, boardercross, and freestyle zones.
 Specifically, the Snowpark at Grands Montets provides an interactive experience with video recording, allowing snowboarders to challenge friends and relive their thrilling rides.
 In contrast, the Summit Park at Le Tour, heralded as one of Europe's most impressive, stands out with its vast array of modules and a CoolZone for relaxation and enjoying the magnificent Mont-Blanc views.
 While Brévent may not have a traditional park, it offers an abundance of natural hits and an airbag-equipped kicker for practice.

 Chamonix boasts excellent snow conditions from December to April, offering skiers distinct advantages each month.
-In December and January, the resort receives around 44 cm and 46 cm of snowfall, respectively, spread over approximately 3.2 days weekly, guaranteeing consistently fresh powder.
-Although February sees a slight reduction in snow depth to 36 cm, it compensates with more frequent snow days, averaging 3.3 per week.
-March marks the peak of the season with the first week being the most prolific, delivering a substantial 61 cm of snow across 4.1 days, ideal for those who revel in Bluebird Powder Days, characterized by sunny skies and light breezes following fresh snowfalls.
-The season continues into April, maintaining pleasant skiing conditions with 28 cm of snow falling over 3.8 days, creating perfect conditions for enjoying softer snow in sunnier weather.
+In December and January, the resort receives around 44 cm (17.3 in) and 46 cm (18.1 in) of snowfall, respectively, spread over approximately 3.2 days weekly, guaranteeing consistently fresh powder.
+Although February sees a slight reduction in snow depth to 36 cm (14.1 in), it compensates with more frequent snow days, averaging 3.3 per week.
+March marks the peak of the season with the first week being the most prolific, delivering a substantial 61 cm (24 in) of snow across 4.1 days, ideal for those who revel in Bluebird Powder Days, characterised by sunny skies and light breezes following fresh snowfalls.
+The season continues into April, maintaining pleasant skiing conditions with 28 cm (11 in) of snow falling over 3.8 days, creating perfect conditions for enjoying softer snow in sunnier weather.

 Month | Snow amount (week) | Snow days (week) |